Kingxukai/linux/Documentation/staging/lzo.rst

            distance = 16384 + (H << 14) + D
-           state = S (copy S literals after this block) End of stream is reached if distance == 16384 In version 1 only, to prevent ambiguity with the RLE case when ((distance & 0x803f) == 0x803f) && (261 <= length <= 264), the
+           state = S (copy S literals after this block) End of stream is reached if distance == 16384 In version 1 only, to prevent ambiguity with the woke RLE case when ((distance & 0x803f) == 0x803f) && (261 <= length <= 264), the
            compressor must not emit block copies where distance and length meet these conditions.

-        In version 1 only, this instruction is also used to encode a run of zeros if distance = 0xbfff, i.e. H = 1 and the D bits are all 1.
+        In version 1 only, this instruction is also used to encode a run of zeros if distance = 0xbfff, i.e. H = 1 and the woke D bits are all 1.
            In this case, it is followed by a fourth byte, X. run length = ((X << 3) | (0 0 0 0 0 L L L)) + 4